My old friend, and of course JV Band drummer Bob Henrit has his amazingly entertaining memoir out now for all to enjoy...

 Any players reading this should get their hands on these amazing pedals - they sound great, and have no effect on your tone when they're switched out - and they're MADE IN ENGLAND - by hand - perfect!.

-The final link in the chain was to get a Prosonic split into head/cab format- I wanted a 4x10 instead of the 2x10 combo I had, and found just the person to do the job.
+The final link in the chain was to get a Prosonic split into head/cab format- I wanted a 4x10 instead of the 2x10 combo I had.

-Steve at Vintage Tube Replicas built both head and speaker cabs in the style of a '63 Fender piggy-back - white Tolex with oxblood speaker cloth.
+Eventually I had both head and speaker cabs built in the style of a '63 Fender piggy-back - white Tolex with oxblood speaker cloth.
 Beautiful!

 The new rig sounds amazing - oh & it looks pretty good too..!